 Lung cancer is a common and fatal disease with the highest incidence and mortality [1].
-In China, the death rate of lung cancer has quintupled nearly over the past 30 years [2].
+In China, the death rate of lung cancer has nearly quintupled over the past 30 years [2].
 However, distinguishing lung cancer from pulmonary tuberculosis (TB) is a common challenge in clinical practice.
-Despite the different pathogenesis, biological markers and radiological aspects of lung cancer and TB in many cases.
-A portion of atypical lung cancer cases can exhibit the presence of cavitary lesions, a tree-in-bud appearance and adjacent fibrocalcific foci, which are indicative of possible TB infection.
-However, active TB is often difficult to discern the concomitant presence of lung cancer especially in the same lobe [3].
-Similar clinical manifestations and imaging features, especially in patients with concomitant TB infection result in a misdiagnosed risk and additional medical costs.
-In view of the above situation, it is necessary to improve the ability of differential diagnosis for this intractable situation.
+Despite the different pathogenesis, biological markers, and radiological features of lung cancer and TB in many cases, a portion of atypical lung cancer cases can exhibit the presence of cavitary lesions, a tree-in-bud appearance, and adjacent fibrocalcific foci, which probably raise suspicion for TB infection and highlight the importance of careful differential diagnosis.
+However, active TB is often difficult to discern from the concomitant presence of lung cancer, especially in the same lobe [3].
+Similar clinical manifestations and imaging features, especially in patients with concomitant TB infection, result in misdiagnosed risk and additional medical costs.
+Given the above situation, it is necessary to improve the ability of differential diagnosis for this intractable situation.

-TB infection mainly includes active TB and latent tuberculosis infection (LTBI).
-Active TB refers to the patient infected with TB, then reproducing in the body and resulting related symptoms, while the latter means the patient infected with TB does not have any infectiousness, symptoms, etiological or imaging evidence of active TB.
+TB infection mainly includes active TB and latent TB infection (LTBI).
+Active TB refers to the patient infected with TB, then reproducing in the body and resulting in related symptoms, while the latter means the patient infected with TB does not have any infectiousness, symptoms, etiological, or imaging evidence of active TB.
 Currently, there is no gold standard for the diagnosis of LTBI.
-The guideline of the management of LTBI provided by World Health Organization (WHO) recommends screening for TB infection using interferon gamma release assay (IGRA) and tuberculin skin test (TST) for the asymptomatic high-risk population [4].
-However, active TB and LTBI usually manifest a positive result of T cell spot test for tuberculosis (T-SPOT.TB), which is one of the most widely used IGRAs for diagnosing TB infection in decades [5].
-Through incubating peripheral blood mononuclear cells with mycobacterium tuberculosis antigens, the assay can assess TB infection by counting the number of spot-forming cells (SFCs).
-Compared with IGRA-enzyme linked immunosorbent assay (ELISA), which directly measures the concentration of interferon- $\gamma$ after stimulated by mycobacterium tuberculosis antigens, T-SPOT had higher sensitivity and specificity for diagnostic active TB.
+The guideline for the management of LTBI provided by the World Health Organization recommends screening for TB infection using interferon-y release assay (IGRA) and tuberculin skin test (TST) for the asymptomatic high-risk population [4].
+However, active TB and LTBI usually manifest a positive result of the T cell spot test for TB (T-SPOT.TB), which is one of the most widely used IGRAs for diagnosing TB infection in decades [5].
+Through incubating peripheral blood mononuclear cells with mycobacterium TB antigens, the assay can assess TB infection by counting the number of spot-forming cells (SFCs).
+Compared with IGRA-enzyme-linked immunosorbent assay (ELISA), which directly measures the concentration of interferon-y after being stimulated by mycobacterium TB antigens, T-SPOT.TB had higher sensitivity and specificity for diagnostic active TB.
 TB tests were 82.9% and 78.6%, and those by IGRA-ELISA were 81.7% and 75.2% [6], suggesting almost perfect agreement between the IGRA-ELISA and the T-SPOT.TB.
-Compared to low positive rate of microbiological examination and suboptimal specificity of purified protein derivative (PPD) test, which is one of the most common TSTs, the sensitivity of T-SPOT.TB for diagnosis of TB infection nears 90% and specificity surpasses 95% [7-10].
-In guideline published by Centers for Disease Control and Prevention, T-SPOT.TB has been recommended to detect TB infection, and is more efficient than PPD in many situations [11].
+Compared to the low positive rate of microbiological examination and suboptimal specificity of purified protein derivative (PPD) test, which is one of the most common TSTs, the sensitivity of T-SPOT.TB for diagnosis of TB infection nears 90%, and specificity surpasses 95% [7-10].
+In a guideline published by the Centers for Disease Control and Prevention, T-SPOT.TB has been recommended to detect TB infection and is more efficient than PPD in many situations [11].
 However, T-SPOT.TB could not discriminate between active TB and LTBI, and more than 90% LTBI population will keep this status lifetime [12].